 Warning pattern: decorative glyphs fail in ornaments

-Fix: Replace decorative glyphs with simpler separators or supported symbols in source.
+Fix: Replace decorative glyphs with simpler separators or supported symbols in the source file.

 Verify: Inspect ornament pages at full zoom for consistent rendering.

-Capture PDF font-properties screenshot showing embedded status for your primary font.
+Save a screenshot of the PDF font-properties view showing embedded status for your main font.

-Capture one chapter-open page and one italic-heavy page from final candidate PDF.
+Review one chapter-open page, one italic-heavy page, and one ornament-heavy page from the final PDF.

-Confirm the same file hash/version is used for final Previewer check and final upload.
+Make sure the same PDF is used for the last Previewer check and the final upload.

 The Senswriter way (faster)